Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Proof of Prop. from Sec

 \section{Proof of Prop.~\ref{prop:multiplicity_eig} from Sec~\ref{sec:laplacian}}

 In the following we will drop the reference to the underlying graph structure $G$.
-Given the circulant block structure of the matrix $J$ in Eq.~\ref{eqn:matrix_j}, the eigenvalues and corresponding eigenvectors of such matrix are determined by the following $K$ equations, each giving us $N$ eigenvalues and eigenvectors
+Given the circulant block structure of the matrix $J$ in Eq.~\ref{eqn:matrix_j}, as shown by \cite{tee2007eigenvectors}, the eigenvalues and corresponding eigenvectors of such matrix are determined by the following $K$ equations, each giving us $N$ eigenvalues and eigenvectors

 with the matrix $H_j$ defined as

 where $\rho_j = \text{exp}\left( i \frac{2 \pi j}{K} \right)$.
 Observe that $\rho^{K-1}_j = \rho^{-1}_j$ for all $j$.
 Further,

 Therefore the matrices $H_j$ and $H_{K-j}$, for $j \ge 1$, yield the same eigenvalues.
 This shows how in the matrix $J$ has at least $\frac{(K-1)}{2}$, if $K$ is odd, or $\frac{K}{2} - 1$, if $K$ is even, eigenvalues with algebraic multiplicity equal to $2$.